 Instructions

-- Pour the cracked coffee beans into a sterilized jar with a plastic lid.
+- Add the cracked coffee beans into a sterilized jar with a plastic lid.
 Cover them with the alcohol of your choice, and shake them well.
-Close the jar with a plastic lid or use parchment paper between the metal lid and a jar to avoid any corrosion.
+Close the jar with a plastic lid or use parchment paper between the metal lid and the jar to avoid any corrosion.

-- Strain the beans through the cheesecloth, coffee filter or fine sieve and keep just the concentrated liquid.
+- Strain the mixture.
+Pour the mixture through a fine mesh sieve, cheesecloth, or coffee filter to remove the beans and keep the concentrated liquid.

 Notes